 Annual giving programs are the foundation of all fundraising plans.
-They secure unrestricted funds, acquire new donors and help maintain donors' commitment to the organization.
+They secure unrestricted funds, acquire new donors and maintain donor commitment to the organization.

 Often overlooked, annual giving should be viewed as a detail-oriented, scientific aspect of fundraising that provides a healthy donor pipeline.
 Learn the strategy used to develop an annual development plan and will cover topics including: messaging, planning and creating a calendar, solicitation vehicles, staffing and volunteer involvement, and program evaluation.